ossuminc/riddl/doc/src/hugo/content/language/domain/context/entity/_index.md

 device entity Printer is {
   options(value, available)
   // ...
+}
 ```

-Entities have several aspects in RIDDL:
+The optional entity kind prefix is a directive that suggests how the entity
+might handle its state and received messages.
+In the example above, we
+expect the "Printer" entity to be a physical device.
+An "actor" entity in
+of the same name could be expected to be a person who prints.

+The options available suggest how the entity might handle its state and
+message input:
+* _event sourced_ - indicates that event sourcing is used in the persistence
+  of the entity's states, storing a log of change events
+* _value_ - indicates that only the current value of the entity's state is
+  persisted, recording no history off the change events
+* _aggregate_ - indicates this entity is an 'aggregate root entity' as
+  defined by DDD.
-* __Kind__ - A directive that indicates how the entity handles its state
+* _persistent_ - indicates that this entity should persist its state to
+  stable sotrage.
+* _consistent_ - indicates that this entity tends towards Consistency as
+  defined by the CAP theorem.
+* _available_ - indicates that this entity tends towards Availability as
+  defined by the CAP theorem.

+Entities also have several contained definitions which will be described in
+the sections below:
-* __State__ - The information retained by the entity through its lifecycle
+* [_State_](state) - The information retained by the entity through its
+  lifecycle
-* __Handler__ - A specification of how the entity processes commands and
+* [_Handler_]() - A specification of how the entity processes commands and
   queries, generating events and results, correspondingly
-* __Functions__ - Auxilliary functions definitions to implement the
+* [_Functions_](functions) - Auxiliary functions definitions to implement the
   frequently used business logic referenced from the Handler definition
-* __Invariants__ - Logical assertions that must always be true through an
+* [_Invariants_](invariants) - Logical assertions that must always be true
+  through an
   entity's lifecycle.
-* __Adaptor__ - An adaptor converts the events from another entity into
+* [_Adaptor_]() - An adaptor converts the events from another entity into
   commands to this entity.
 This is how an entity reacts to its environment.
-*

-Defining an entity involves

-Entities are consumers and producers of messages (commands, events, queries,
-and results).
+# Consumption
+Entities consume commands and queries and produce events and results,
+correspondingly.
 They also hold state, whether persistent or not.
 Entities use
 event sourcing to keep track of the entire history of changes to the entity's
 state.
 Entities have a globally unique immutable persistent identifier,
 type `Id`, which provides the means to reference the entity in its context or